COVID-19 vaccine card: United Kingdom

 Those receiving a COVID-19 vaccine in the United Kingdom (except Scotland) are given a card the size of a credit card that provides reminders for a follow-up appointment.
 The card contains the recipient's name, the dates on which the two doses were administered, the name of the vaccine, and its batch number.
 Vaccinated people looking to travel abroad can take a printout of their certificate from the website of the National Health Service (NHS).
 The QR Code present on the vaccination certificate can be used to store the details on a smartphone app.

 Prime Minister Boris Johnson announced in July 2021 that once all adults have received their second dose of the vaccine, vaccine cards would be mandatory to gain access to crowded places such as nightclubs.

 United States

 Those who receive their vaccination in the United States are given a card with the Centers for Disease Control and Prevention (CDC) and the Health and Human Services (HHS) logos that records their name, the date of each dose, and the brand of the vaccine they have received.
+In October 2023, the CDC announced it would no longer be issuing COVID-19 vaccine cards.

 Some states provide a digital record of vaccination to their residents, using a QR code that can be verified with a scanner app.
 New York has the Excelsior Pass which also records the results of COVID-19 tests while California has the California Digital COVID-19 Vaccine Record.